1985 WCT Houston Shootout

-The 1985 WCT Houston Shootout was a men's tennis tournament played on outdoor hard courts.
+The 1985 WCT Houston Shootout was a men's tennis tournament played on indoor carpet courts.
 It was a World Championship Tennis event which was part of the 1985 Nabisco Grand Prix, as the two organisations had reunited.
-It was played in Houston, United States from February 25 through March 3, 1985.
-John McEnroe won the singles title and $60,000 prize money.
+It was the inaugural edition of the tournament and was played in Houston, United States from February 25 through March 3, 1985.
+First-seeded John McEnroe won the singles title and earned $60,000 prize money.